Smaller cities of Scotland - a guide to which ones to visit

 As an aside to the state of cities in Scotland, Aberdeen fiddles around, wrings its hands over what to do with its public gardens at what passes for the city centre, and pins its tourism hopes on a (toxic?)
 Donald Trump golf course.

-By contrast, Dundee, meanwhile, looks ahead and gets on with an ambitious waterfront project, whose centrepiece will be a kind of outstation of London, England’s, Victoria and Albert Museum – a prestigious flagship that should have huge economic benefit to the city of Dundee.
+By contrast, Dundee, meanwhile, looks ahead and gets on with an ambitious waterfront project, whose centrepiece is an outstation (perhaps) of London, England’s, Victoria and Albert Museum – a prestigious flagship that should have huge economic benefit to the city of Dundee.
 (Think Bilbao and the Guggenheim.)
-Construction of the new museum, the V & A Dundee is under way at time of writing.
-It opens on Saturday September 15, 2018!

 Naturally, Dundee has got the statutory covered shopping centres and I’m sorry that we always refer to the Wellgate and the Overgate as the Unwellgate and the Overweight, but that just shows how simple a sense of humour our family has…..No, overall, Dundee is one of Scotland’s smaller cities that is well worth keeping tabs on.